Skip to content

 That's it.
 Restart Claude Code and Hebb Mind will:

-• Recall cross-session memories at the start of each session
+• Recall cross-session memories at the start of each session and before each prompt

 Scope